tfeb/tfeb-lisp-hax/README.md

 - `from` is the readtable to copy, with the same conventions as `copy-readtable` – the default is `*readtable*`, providing `nil` means 'copy the standard readtable';
 - `to` is the readtable to copy into as for `copy-readtable` with the default being `nil` meaning 'make a new readtable';
-- `delimiter` is the delimiter character, with the default being `#\/` (see below).
+- `delimiter` is the delimiter character, with the default being `#\"` (see below).

 The returned readtable will have a macro character set up for the `delimiter` subcharacter of `#\#` which will read special strings with `delimiter`.

 Note this function is not fully general: its purpose in life is to set up the common case.
-It's perfectly possible to have special string readers on other characters (even `#\"`), but if you want to do that you need to do it yourself.
+It's perfectly possible to have special string readers on other characters, but if you want to do that you need to do it yourself.

 **`set-stringtable-newline-skipper`** is a function which installs a suitable newline-skipper handler for a stringtable.
 It has three keyword arguments: